Graham Coxon: Solo work

 Coxon's seventh 15-track studio album titled The Spinning Top, produced again by Stephen Street, was released on 11 May 2009.
 Coxon stated that the LP, which is primarily acoustic, followed a narrative – the story of a man from birth to death.
 "The album is mainly an acoustic journey although there is, of course, some explosive electric guitar action," he explained.
 "There are some guests too!
 Robyn Hitchcock supplies some counter-attack guitar, Jas Singh plays dilruba and jori with his friends Gurjit Sembhi on taus and Jaskase Singh on esraj.
 Danny Thompson plays the legendary Victoria, Graham Fox gives plenty of swing on the drums and sizzle cymbals and Louis Vause tinkles the ivories."
 Pre-release response had been positive, with Monday Field of Frank Booth Review dubbing the album "a staggering artistic achievement, and Coxon's best solo release to date."

 His eighth solo album A+E was released in April 2012.

 Coxon wrote and recorded the score for the 2017 Channel 4 / Netflix television series The End of the F***ing World; it was his first original score.
 The soundtrack was released in January 2018.
 In September of the same year, Coxon embarked on a solo tour in North America that featured some of the songs from his score.

+Later he co-composed an original score for the 2019 comedy-drama film Fighting with My Family with Vik Sharma.

 In February 2020, Coxon released an album for the fictional band Bloodwitch, to be a part of the soundtrack of the Netflix series I Am Not Okay with This, featuring singer Tatyana Richaud.

+In 2021, Coxon published Superstate, a graphic novel accompanied by a studio album of the same name, bringing the concept of a dystopian futuristic universe.
+The cover art, much like most of his solo works, was illustrated by himself.

+Following in 2023, the folk rock band the Waeve, consisting of Graham Coxon and Rose Elinor Dougall as members, released their debut self-titled album, with an England-wide tour.
+The duo released their second album, called City Lights, in September 2024.